 Any fingerprint results received without a corresponding license application will be destroyed, and individuals will be required to repay the fingerprinting fee and resubmit their fingerprints at an IdentoGO center.

-Pages 5-9 Exams are NOW AVAILABLE ONLINE as well as in the physical test centers.
-We recommend that you schedule your exam online at https://home/psiexams.com/#/home.
+Pages 4-7We recommend that you schedule your exam online at https://test-takers.psiexams.com/pain.
 You can also contact PSI by phone to schedule but there are often extreme wait times on the phone (888-818-5822).
-During the registration process, you will be asked to provide your Pre-Licensing Education Provider code: